 Squats move your entire body through space while doing the exercise.
 This really stimulates the central nervous system and triggers a high level of neuromuscular activation compared to exercises where you just move your limbs.

-But in all honesty I still think nothing can replace the good old fashion barbell squat.
+But in all honesty I don’t think any exercise can truly replace the good old fashion barbell squat.
 It’s a brutally tough exercise and the fact that it’s so tough is what makes it so effective.
 Now you can mix up the squat variations you do (i.e. a few weeks of dumbbell squats, a few weeks of front squats, a few weeks of back squats, etc.)

 Now back to your original question about dumbbell squats; they are ok, but once you work up to any amount of weight at all they can be quite awkward to perform.
 And squatting deep with dumbbells is hard because the weights usually hit the floor before you truly do a “full squat”.